Wang-aoze/Crawling-bus-routes-CN-/README.md

 The generated bus details are saved in the city bus route. csv, and I have provided a reference for Jinan Finally, map. py is used to generate a path map.
 Similarly, it requires Gaode's key (I left my own key on it, so I should be able to run the test directly) and generate an HTTP file in the map folder (create a new folder in the root directory).
 I don't know why opening it is slow and requires hanging a ladder (as mentioned above, a reference file is also included)
 Additionally: get_ The line (7). py file is a collection of code that includes the pyqt interface.
 After all, my original intention for doing this was to design the course settings, interface, and search functions very rudimentary (only supporting fuzzy search).
 I don't have time to do it, and I'm too lazy to handle the content that's not my responsibility.
 If you're interested, you can improve it yourself.
 The crawling part of the code is the same as before, it's just a violent integration.
 If you are not interested in downloading, just use test.py

+I apologize for my lack of knowledge and talent in my personal course design.
+If you need answers contact ：wang.aoze.mail@gmail.com